 - Blood conditions such as sickle cell anaemia or thalassaemia.

 Pregnant women in England, Scotland and Wales and those at high risk in Northern Ireland are offered a screening test for sickle cell disease and thalassaemia.
 Some women may wish to have the screening test before becoming pregnant, especially if their family origins make these diseases more likely.
-If you or your partner or either of your families originate from Southeast Asia, Sardinia, Greece, Turkey or Cyprus, it may be worth having a screening test before pregnancy.
+If you or your partner or either of your families originate from Africa, the Caribbean, Southeast Asia, Sardinia, Greece, Turkey or Cyprus, it may be worth having a screening test before pregnancy.
 See your doctor to discuss this.
 Genetic testing is a rapidly developing area of medicine.
 It may be possible that more tests will become available to detect carriers of various diseases.
 When they become available, these may be tests to consider before becoming pregnant.

 Summary and checklist